3 Guidelines for Young Startups Starting out with Social Media Marketing

 As a consequence, marketing on social media may seem a tad bit intimidating when first starting out with a business account.
 But don’t let it get you down, because not leveraging social media means leaving a ton of money on the table.
 With a low customer acquisition cost (CAC) and high customer lifetime value (CLV), social media is where your startup’s limited marketing budget should be directed at.

-Here are three guidelines to lay the foundations of correct social media marketing for your startup or small business:
+Here are three guidelines to lay the foundations of correct social media marketing for your small business, startup or MVP:

 Before you do anything, take the time to research all you can about your target audience ? not just their age group, interests, and likes/dislikes, but what motivates them to purchase something, what content they might find offensive, and so on.